Marieke (53) From stage 3C to stage 1A!

 Marieke works with mentally disabled people.
 When Klaas, one of her clients, diagnosed her with the stomach flu, it prompted a visit to the CA125 test doctor.
 They suspected appendicitis, but Marieke missed several symptoms(indicative of ovarian cancer) and had to go to the HPV test hospital.
 That was the start of a scary journey.
 It didn’t look good, but Marieke was lucky.

 It is Saturday, November 9.
 I fill in at home and have a 24-hour shift.
-My Ca125 colleague tells me that Klaas has had an enema.
+My colleague tells me that Klaas has had an enema.
 Half an hour later, I get Klaas out of bed from his afternoon nap.
 When I enter his bedroom, Klaas smiles cheerfully at me.
 “Wet,” he shouts.
 I put the plaid back and smelled that there was more going on.
 I place his walker before the bed and invite Klaas to shower.
 Satisfied, Klaas sits in his favourite chair half an hour later, drinking a Coke.
 I’ll be nauseous on Monday.
-I conclude that Klaas’s “accident” had nothing to do with an enema but an HPV DNA virus.
-I will have a stomach CA125-style ache for the rest of the week.
+I conclude that Klaas’s “accident” had nothing to do with an enema but a DNA virus.
+I will have a stomach ache for the rest of the week.

 Despite that, I will be working on Saturday.
 Halfway through the shift, I get more and more pain until I get shooting pains that radiate to my back.
 I have to throw up, and tears roll down my cheeks.
 I call the HPV doctor’s office, and they want to see me immediately.
 The doctor at the medical CA125 night service first thinks of appendicitis.
 But I’m missing some symptoms.
 The doctor will consult with the emergency department.
 I have to come to the hospital.
 They don’t trust it.
 I pick up my husband and my daughter has already packed a bag in case I must stay.